KaustubhG14/House_Price_Prediction/README.md

 <br>
 <br>

-The Dataset  used here is open source houseing price dataset.
+The Dataset  used here is open source housing price dataset.

 #ThankYou